osmandapp/docs/content/osmand/start-with/first-steps.md

 - Everything works in **Offline Mode**!
 - And don't forget to contribute to [OpenStreetMap](https://www.openstreetmap.org/) with [OSM Editing Plugin](/osmand/plugins/osm-editing).

+## Privacy

+It is an [open source](https://github.com/osmandapp/osmand), ads-free / tracker-free privacy focused application.
+In order to preserve maximum privacy, OsmAnd offers Offline maps as a first place, so no interaction, geo information is leaked from your device.
+We are very attentive to what data is collected and what data is transferred by network, you can read more in our [Privacy policy](https://osmand.net/help-online/privacy-policy).

+## Permissions

+OsmAnd doesn't have any required permissions on iOS / Android version.

+**Essential**:
+- **Internet** - initial download / update offline maps.
+Also could be needed to access online features such as [Street Level Imagery](/osmand/map/point-layers-on-map#-street-level-imagery), [Online photos](/osmand/map/map-context-menu#online-photos) or [Online maps](/osmand/map/raster-maps).
+- **GPS** / **GSM Network** - determine your location, follow you in a navigation mode, record your trip (optional).
+This permission is asked when you click [my location button](/osmand/widgets/map-buttons#my-location--zoom) or when you [start navigation](/osmand/navigation/route-navigation).

+**Optional**:
+- **Camera/voice recording** (Android) - only used by [the Audio/Video notes](/osmand/plugins/audio-video-notes).
+This feature is packaged as plugin and by default disabled.
+It allows to quickly create location-related audio/video notes during a trip.

 ## Actions Guide